✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Inline edits for level and status

-Promote members between levels, extend expirations, or mark active without leaving the table.
-Bulk-update across many users in one pass.
+Promote members between levels, extend expirations, mark active without leaving the table.
+Bulk-update across many users in one pass via standard meta APIs.

 Audience